 When your child smells the spaghetti simmering on the stove, she'll naturally think it’s dinner time.
 But surprise her instead with this fun craft that encourages imagination and creativity by using spaghetti to make art.
 All you need are some spaghetti noodles and a few craft supplies, and you and your child are in for a truly different art experience.
 Who knew that spaghetti could teach your child about shapes, lines and patterns?
 Whether you whip up some noodles just for this project, or use the leftovers your family didn't quite get to, this is an inexpensive craft that's pure fun.

 - Paper towels

 - Boil a pot of water with enough liquid to cook a good amount of spaghetti (about half of a 1 lb box is a good amount).

-- Drain and rinse the spaghetti and place on a paper towel to dry.
+- Drain and rinse the spaghetti and place on some paper towels to dry.
 Pat the noodles down with the paper towels to make sure they they are completely dry.

 - Lay out some paper – you can use different colors – on a table for your child to start creating her masterpiece.

-- For ideas, encourage her to create a shape.
+- If she needs a little inspiration, encourage her to create a shape.
 Ask her to make a large square, for instance, and then a small square inside of it, or have her make a spiral or a squiggle.
-See how many shapes she can fit inside the other shapes.
 Talk to her about straight lines versus curvy lines.
 Discuss why a curvy line may be the same length as a straight line, even though it may look shorter.

-- For more ideas, have your child use markers to create pictures of family members.
+- Another fun idea is to have your child use markers to create pictures of family members.
 Have her draw in her family members' faces and use the spaghetti for the hair.
-Or she can try the reverse, use the spaghetti to create the face and draw the body.
+Or, she can try the reverse: use the spaghetti to create the face and draw the body.

-- The most important thing is to let your child have fun with the noodles and play with her food!
-Encourage your child to play with shapes, designs and most importantly, her imagination!
+- The most important thing is to let your child have fun with the noodles.
+After all, it's a free pass to play with her food!